dhelmr/bachelor-thesis/README.md

                         pipeline multiple times.
     visualize           Visualizes evaluations
     stats               Print stats for a dataset
+    report              Creates a textual report for the evaluations.

 optional arguments:
   -h, --help            show this help message and exit